ls1intum/Artemis/docs/dev/guidelines/server.rst

         }
     }

-This, as mentioned above, we should really avoid this.
+This, as mentioned above, we should really avoid.
 Instead we can use Static Mocks.
 When we look deeper in the ``export()`` method we find that there is a call of ``File.newOutputStream(..)``.
 Now, instead of mocking the whole Service we can just mock this static method, like this: